Prag8855/aab/frontend/content/guides/unemployment-benefits.md

 - **Try to find work**[^7]
     You must actively look for another job.
 You must prove that you are looking at job offers and applying for jobs.
 - **Be reachable**[^8]
     You must answer your phone and read your mail.
-If you travel and you can't read your mail, you must tell the *Agentur für Arbeit*.
+If you [travel](#vacations-and-travel) and you can't read your mail, tell the *Agentur für Arbeit*.
+If you [change your address](/guides/address-change), tell the *Agentur für Arbeit*.
 - **Be flexible**
     You must be ready to accept jobs that are not exactly what you want.